mui/material-ui/docs/pages/blog/2023-phuket-retreat.md

 ## What is MUI's Together Week?

 At MUI, we take team connection seriously, with core values urging us to "Put #community first."
-In part, this is a reference to the user base we seerve; it's also a call to foster a strong sense of belonging within our internal team.
+In part, this is a reference to the user base we serve; it's also a call to foster a strong sense of belonging within our internal team.

 Some say driving team connectedness can be difficult against the backdrop of a distributed, async work environment.
-We say embracing the power of remote work and flexibility will cost you neither culture nor community as long as your *intentional* about building both.
+We say embracing the power of remote work and flexibility will cost you neither culture nor community as long as you're *intentional* about building both.

 Enter: MUI's Together Week.

 Every 8 months, we bring MUIers from all corners of the world together to pursue many worthy outcomes at once.

-🤝 Strengthening bonds and relationships<br>
+- 🤝 Strengthening bonds and relationships
-🌱 Growing as individuals and a team<br>
+- 🌱 Growing as individuals and a team
-⚙️ Tackling important challenges<br>
+- ⚙️ Tackling important challenges
-💡 Sparking new ideas<br>
+- 💡 Sparking new ideas

 Together Week invites a new level of intentionality to go after goals while offering more unique methods to achieve them.